 - Special education

-- Adult Education
+- Adult education

-- Distance Education
+- Distance education.

-According to the Education Act, students of compulsory school age who by virtue of intellectual, communicative, behavioural, physical or multiple exceptionalities will be entitled to special education programmes delivered by the Director of Education.
+According to the Education Act, students of compulsory school age with intellectual, communicative, behavioural, physical or multiple exceptionalities are entitled to special education programmes delivered by the director of education.
 Special education programmes may take the form of an individual education plan tailored to the specific or individual needs of the student.

-The Constitution of Antigua and Barbuda (1981) includes human rights guarantees, but not the right to education.
+The 1981 Constitution of Antigua and Barbuda includes human rights guarantees but not the right to education.

 Antigua and Barbuda is a protocol member of the Organisation of the Eastern Caribbean States (OECS).
-The 2012-2021 OECS education strategy guides the educational directions and priorities of its members and provides a framework for Member States to align their national strategies and plans.
-The Strategy recognises that there has been significant progress in some OECS States in implementing universal early childhood education and achieving universal primary and secondary education enrolment, but key areas of concern remain.
-In addition, inequality has become more obvious and in some areas the most disadvantaged economically and socially may not be enjoying the benefits of the education system, inadequacies in access at the pre-primary and tertiary levels and the fact that gender disparities in performance are evident at all levels.
-The ICT in Education Policy for Antigua and Barbuda(2013) and other national policies are consistent with the broader OECS regional education policy.
+The 2012–21 OECS education strategy guides the education directions and priorities of its members and provides a framework for Member States to align their national strategies and plans.
+The strategy recognizes that there has been significant progress in some OECS States in implementing universal early childhood education and achieving universal primary and secondary education enrolment, but key areas of concern remain.
+These include the fact that inequality has become more obvious and in some areas the most disadvantaged economically and socially may not be enjoying the benefits of the education system; inadequacies in access at the pre-primary and tertiary levels; and the fact that gender disparities in performance are evident at all levels.
+The country’s 2013 policy on ICT in education and other national policies are consistent with the broader OECS regional education policy.

 UNICEF published its Situation Analysis of Children in Antigua and Barbuda in 2017.
-According to the report, the country has been progressive in the protection of children when compared to other OECS countries and has ratified several UN conventions to ensure the right of education of children in Antigua and Barbuda, including the CRPD.
+According to the report, the country has been progressive in the protection of children when compared to other OECS countries and has ratified several UN conventions to ensure the right to education for children in Antigua and Barbuda, including the Convention on the Rights of Persons with Disabilities (CRPD).

-Special education is regulated under Division 4 of the Education Act of 2008.
-The Act directs that special education programmes should be provided for “students of compulsory school age who by virtue of intellectual, communicative, behavioural, physical or multiple exceptionalities are in need of special education” in “the least restrictive and most enabling environment to the extent that resources permit”.
-Special education programmes may take the form of an individual education plan tailored to the needs of the student.
+Special education is regulated under Division 4 of the Education Act.
+The act directs that special education programmes should be provided for ‘students of compulsory school age who by virtue of intellectual, communicative, behavioural, physical or multiple exceptionalities are in need of special education’ in ‘the least restrictive and most enabling environment to the extent that resources permit’.
+Special education programmes may take the form of an individual education plan.

-The Minister of Education is responsible for “the referral of children who have been identified by the Director of Education as having learning difficulties to appropriate medical, educational, social services or other agencies where they exist for remedial treatment or assistance”.
+The minister of education is responsible for ‘the referral of children who have been identified by the Director of Education as having learning difficulties to appropriate medical, educational, social services or other agencies where they exist for remedial treatment or assistance’.

-Antigua and Barbuda ratified the Convention on the Rights of Persons with Disabilities (CRPD) in 2016.
+Antigua and Barbuda ratified the CRPD in 2016.

 Ethnic and linguistic groups

-According to UNICEF, migrant families are “a significant feature of the poverty landscape and represent about 17% of the total number of students in primary and secondary schools.
-More students from migrant families are enrolled in private schools than public schools, which some believe to be an indication of their difficulty matriculating in the public system.”
+According to UNICEF, migrant families are ‘a significant feature of the poverty landscape and represent about 17% of the total number of students in primary and secondary schools.
+More students from migrant families are enrolled in private schools than public schools, which some believe to be an indication of their difficulty matriculating in the public system.’
 In addition, with many Spanish-speaking economic migrants, language difficulties may also lead to learning difficulties.

-The Minister of Education, Science and Technology (MOEST) of Antigua and Barbuda has the responsibility, subject to available resources, to establish and pursue a varied, relevant and comprehensive system and to frame and execute an education policy that is in line with the specific goals and objectives of the Education Act (Subsections 2 and 3).
-The Minister of Education shall be responsible for “devising a system of education designed as far as possible to ensure that the intellectual and vocational abilities, aptitudes and interests of students find adequate expression and opportunity for development” (Subsection 4).
+The minister of education, science and technology has the responsibility, subject to available resources, to establish and pursue a varied, relevant and comprehensive education system and to frame and execute an education policy that is in line with the specific goals and objectives of the Education Act (Subsections 2 and 3).
+The minister of education is responsible for ‘devising a system of education designed as far as possible to ensure that the intellectual and vocational abilities, aptitudes and interests of students find adequate expression and opportunity for development’ (Subsection 4).

 Infrastructure and services

-- Has sensory or physical problems, and continues to make little or no progress despite the provision of specialist equipment and/or a differentiated curriculum.
+- Has sensory or physical problems and continues to make little or no progress despite the provision of specialist equipment and/or a differentiated curriculum.

-The teacher may request more support to the principal of the school if the needs of the student are not being met and has the responsibility of informing the planning and measurement of a pupil’s progress.
+The teacher may request more support from the principal of the school if the needs of the student are not being met and has the responsibility of informing the planning and measurement of a pupil’s progress.